arielhasidim/select-and-copy-enabler/README.md

 - Tick the "developer mode" in the upper right corner
 - Click the "Load unpacked" in the upper left corner
 - Navigate to the "data" folder inside the files folder you unpacked, and select it
-- Open websites, select and copy text as you like
+- Open or refresh websites, select and copy text as you like
 - GL&HF

 Requires [Chrome 66 and above](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText).